Skip to Main Content

 It looks like you're using Internet Explorer 11 or older.
 This website works best with modern browsers such as the latest versions of Chrome, Firefox, Safari, and Edge.
 If you continue with this browser, you may see unexpected results.

-The Garland Encyclopedia of World Musics offers a comprehensive view of music as a vital part of the social and cultural life of people around the world.
-Expert contributors have conducted fieldwork in the communities they profile, and their firsthand experience is reflected in the immediacy of their observations.
-Each volume emphasizes the contexts of musical performance and presents the fresh insights and analyses of musicologists and anthropologists of diverse national origins.
+The Garland Encyclopedia of World Music offers a comprehensive view of music as a vital part of the social and cultural life of people around the world.
+Expert contributors have conducted fieldwork in the communities they profile, and each volume focuses on a different part of the world.
+Your music librarian can help you if you have questions about how to use this encyclopedia!
+It's available in print on the 3rd floor of the library.

-This classic reference work includes articles on the music of Africa, Asia, Latin America, and the Middle East; descriptions of instruments enriched by historical background; and articles covering popular music, jazz, and rock.
-Available in print: ML 100.A64 2003
+This older reference work includes articles on the music of Africa, Asia, Latin America, and the Middle East; descriptions of instruments with historical background; and articles covering popular music, jazz, and rock.
+Available in print on the 3rd floor of the library.

 Articles in RILM are also tagged with Subjects, which tell you more specifically what an article is about.
 You can also search by Subject to find more articles on that narrower topic.
 The following example shows how detailed subjects can be:

 This is a large database covering a number of topics, but it does contain academic articles about music topics.
 Click on the blue "play" button icon for a tutorial about how to use this database.

 Use Article Linker to search for full-text across all databases.
 If the article isn't available, choose Request via ILLiad or use interlibrary services to request a copy from another library.